ArthurWiese/SC2-Neuro-API-Integration/README.md

 For proposing ideas and current progress see [SC2 Neuro WoL Integration plan](https://docs.google.com/spreadsheets/d/1aMBb_p_7_Iz50ajwpbP28pfU4uuB_lrLls13Mwx0Uxs/edit?usp=sharing)

-If you want to contribute to the SC2 Neuro WoL Integration see [Neuro-sama Discord]() under projects/SC2 Neuro WoL Integration and tell me your Github account name or DM me and I will add you to the repo
+If you want to contribute to the SC2 Neuro WoL Integration see [Neuro-sama Discord](https://discord.gg/5wbaxeAbQG) under Neuro-sama/projects/SC2 Neuro WoL Integration and tell me your Github account name or DM me and I will add you to the repo

 ## Getting started
 Note: Should only work on Windows for now (Because of file paths, etc...)